Elizabeth Asiedu

-Elizabeth Asiedu is a professor of economics at the University of Kansas.
+Elizabeth Asiedu is a professor of economics at Howard University and a former professor at the University of Kansas.
 She has facilitated research that is centered around foreign aid, foreign directed investment (FDI), and gender.
 She is a founder of the Association for the Advancement of African Women (AAAWE), as well as the current president of the organization.
 Asiedu is an editor of the Journal of African Development.

 Education

 Asiedu received her first degree, a B.S.
 (Hons) in computer science and mathematics from the University of Ghana in 1988.
 She then went on to receive an M.S. in mathematics (1992), an M.S. in economics (1994), and a PhD in economics (1998) from the University of Illinois at Urbana-Champaign.

 Career

 Since 2021, Asiedu has been a professor of economics at Howard University, where she teaches both undergraduate and graduate economics.
 From 2012 to 2021, Asiedu was a professor of economics at the University of Kansas.
 Asiedu was also the associate chair and the director of graduate studies of the economics department at the University of Kansas from 2007 to 2009.
 She sits on the board of the African Finance Economic Association (AFEA), was president of the organization between 2011 and 2013, and was the vice president between 2007 and 2010.
 Additionally, she was an editor of the Journal of African Development (JAD) between 2017 and 2018.
 Dr. Asiedu is also a founder and president of the Association for the Advancement of African Women (AAAWE).
 She sat on the board of the National Economic Association between 2016 and 2019.
 Asiedu is a member of the following;